Top Social Media in Japan – Updated 2026

 6. Facebook (26 million)

 With 26 million monthly internet users in Japan, Facebook is used mainly for business networking and personal connections.
-It has a strong following among individuals aged 30-50, surpassing its popularity among younger generations.
+It has a strong following among individuals in their late 30s to 50s, surpassing its popularity among younger generations.
 The platform’s use of real names makes it effective for professional networking, sometimes even more so than LinkedIn in Japan.

 Facebook is a valuable B2B marketing channel, allowing businesses to establish themselves in the Japanese market through promotional and paid advertising.

-With 4.5 million monthly active users in Japan, BeReal has become a popular social media app in the Japanese social media landscape in recent years.
+With 5 million monthly active users in Japan, BeReal continues to be a steadily popular social media app in the Japanese social media landscape.
 In this app, users receive a notification at a random time once a day, prompting them to post a photo that combines a selfie taken with the front camera and a shot from the rear camera.
 Its key feature is the ability to share unedited, authentic moments through photos or videos with close friends and family.
 Posts remain visible until the next BeReal notification is sent, after which they are no longer viewable.

 9. Twitch (4 million)